-In order to achieve your goal of creating the top-of-the shelf and stable cannabis strains, growers ensure that they are well familiar with a number of genetics in cannabis seeds that can help in stabilizing the desired characteristics from the parent strains to the offspring plants.
+In order to achieve your goal of creating top-of-the shelf and stable cannabis strains, growers ensure that they are well familiar with a number of plant genetic concepts which can help in stabilizing the desired characteristics from the parent strains to the offspring plants.

 Cannabis Strains – Understanding Genetic Concepts

 When it comes to growing cannabis plants, it is very important to start with the basics.
 This includes understanding the different concepts involved.
 Here are some of them:

 A purebred strain, otherwise known as landrace, is the endemic marijuana strain of a particular area.
 Generally speaking, provided that they stay pure, these plants are expected to be really homogenous, which means that they will have almost similar flowering and growing patterns, even their organoleptic properties.

 Inbred line, or IBL, refers to how stable hybrid strains are referred to.
 These hybrids are those which have already been stabilized accordingly.
 As such, they show just little variations of their phenotypes.
 Getting an inbred line is quite challenging, and requires patience and time.
 Among the most common inbred line strains are Northern Lights and Skunk.
 There are also other strains which have been stabilized highly throughout the years, such as the famous White Widow and Blueberry Strains.

 With this knowledge at hand, you can then move on with the F1.
 It is the first filial generation coming from the cross of two parents, whether inbred line or landraces.
 The first offspring of the combination will showcase the vigor of the hybrid, which means that the resulting strains will end up to have better quality compared to their parents.
 In fact, they are usually strong and more vigorous compared to the parent generation, with better production of flowers.
 They are also quite homogenous.